 - Pipe the batter into the donut pans, filling 3/4 full.
 Bake for 11-12 minutes.
 When done, the tops will bounce back when tapped with your finger and be golden brown.

-- Place the pans of donuts on a wire rack to cool for 2 minutes, and then remove the donuts to the wire rack to cool for another 10-15 minutes.
+- Place the donut pans on a wire rack to cool for 2 minutes, and then remove the donuts to the wire rack to cool for another 10-15 minutes.

 - Sift the powdered sugar through a fine mesh strainer by gently tapping your hand against the side of the strainer over a large bowl.
 Set aside.

-- Make the brown sugar icing by adding the brown sugar, almond milk, and dairy-free butter to a saucepan and heat over medium heat.
+- Make the brown sugar icing by adding the brown sugar, almond milk, and dairy-free butter to a saucepan and heating over medium heat.
 Stir until the mixture is smooth.
-Simmer for 1 minute and then remove from heat and whisk in the vanilla extract and powdered sugar.
+Simmer for 1 minute, then remove from heat and whisk in the vanilla extract and powdered sugar.
 Allow to cool for 5 minutes.

 - Place the wire rack of donuts on a large baking sheet.
-Then, dip the top of the donuts into the icing and place them back on the wire rack to set.
-If the icing gets too thick, you can add a little more almond milk to the icing.
+Then, dip the tops of the donuts into the icing and place them back on the wire rack to set.
+If the icing gets too thick, you can add a little more almond milk to it.

 Notes